legion1318/Time-Mate/README.md

 # Time-Mate

-Time mate is a python based app designed for linux which has Clock, Calendar, Stop watch, Timer and Alarm all these sections in one repo and under your fingertips so you dont have to worry about roaming in your OS settings
+Time mate is a python based app designed for linux which has Clock, Calendar, Stop watch, World Clock and Alarm all these sections in one repo and under your fingertips so you dont have to worry about roaming in your OS settings

 Python Based